sweetyknowles/ruby-basics-exercises/data-types.md

 ### Conditionals

-Create a new file, `fizzbuzz.rb`.
-Run/test your code using `ruby fizzbuzz.rb` in your CLI (Terminal, for example).
+Write the code for the following exercise inside of the `app.rb` located in this repo.
+Run/test your code using `ruby app.rb` in the Terminal.

 #### Write FizzBuzz in Ruby!